appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 ## Using JS Objects

 This method allows you to dynamically connect your data using [JavaScript Objects](/core-concepts/writing-code/javascript-editor-beta).
+You can achieve this by binding variables and functions, whether they are synchronous or asynchronous, to different widget properties.
+For synchronous functions, use `JS_object.Function_name();`, while for asynchronous ones, access the data using `JS_object.Function_name().data;`.

 <dd>